Joye Hummel: Later recognition

 Hummel was the first woman to write stories for Wonder Woman.
 At the time, she did not receive any recognition, since all of the initial comics were published under the pen name "Charles Moulton".
 Her contributions started to come to light after she was interviewed by Jill Lepore in 2014 for her book The Secret History of Wonder Woman.
 Hummel was consequently contacted by the Smithsonian Institution, who asked her for the two packed binders containing the Wonder Woman issues she wrote.
 She also got in touch with Mark Evanier, who wanted to document the early years of comics.
-Hummel won the 2018 Bill Finger Award for Excellence in Comic Book Writing as a guest of honor at the San Diego Comic-Con International.
-This was conferred on comic book authors who go under the radar at the Eisner Awards, and is managed by Evanier.
+Hummel won the 2018 Bill Finger Award for Excellence in Comic Book Writing as a guest of honor at San Diego Comic-Con.
+This award is conferred on comic book authors who go under the radar at the Eisner Awards, and is managed by Evanier.

 Personal life

 Hummel married her first husband, David W. Murchison, in 1947.
-Together, they had two children: Robb and David Jr.; the latter predeceased her in 2015.
+Together, they had two children, Robb and David Jr.; the latter predeceased her in 2015.
 Her husband died in 2000, and she married Jack Kelly two years later.
 They remained married until her death, and resided in Florida during their later years.
 She adopted the married name of Joye Murchison Kelly.

 Hummel died on April 5, 2021, one day after her 97th birthday, at her home in Winter Haven, Florida.